1F Aboriginal and Torres Strait Islander

 The GSB toolkit is an interactive, culturally appropriate resource that promotes awareness and understanding of early brain development science pre-birth and in the early years of a child’s life.
 Adaptable to meet local needs, it fosters and reinforces learning within a culturally safe context.
-The implementation of the GSB toolkit project focussed on: strong partnerships with service providers and local community groups; engagement and building relationships with local communities and families; service delivery at a grass root level; and building local champions and capacity to work with the GSB toolkit within communities.
+The implementation of the GSB toolkit project focused on: strong partnerships with service providers and local community groups; engagement and building relationships with local communities and families; service delivery at a grass root level; and building local champions and capacity to work with the GSB toolkit within communities.

 During 2016 the Growing Strong Brains (GSB) toolkit was implemented and evaluated across the Goldfields region to pilot its effectiveness for increasing knowledge and understanding in local Aboriginal communities of early brain development.
 The results of the project indicated that overall Ngala achieved the objectives which have provided findings and recommendations for further support and implementation of the GSB toolkit in Western Australia.

 Now in 2018, Ngala has further funding and is implementing the intervention in the Carnarvon community using a community-based participatory action research methodology.